Founded by Independent Pharmacists, Serving Independent Pharmacists

 Vic Allen, RPh

-Vic Allen has operated Vic’s Family Pharmacy in Nampa, Idaho for 30-years.
-A pharmacy graduate of Idaho State University, Vic has developed three successful pharmacy locations over his career, including one pharmacy he sold to another independent owner who is now thriving in his community.
+Vic Allen has operated Vic’s Family Pharmacy in Nampa, Idaho, for 30 years.
+A pharmacy graduate of Idaho State University, Vic has developed three successful pharmacy locations over his career, including one pharmacy he sold to another independent owner, who is now thriving in his community.

 More about Vic: Vic enjoys skiing and spending time on the tennis court with his wife and their two children.